AI Readiness Assessment

 People & Change Readiness

-Whether your team has the skills, training plan, and resistance-management approach to absorb AI into daily work – and the leadership cover to make adoption stick.
+Whether your team has the skills, training plan, and resistance-management approach to absorb AI into daily work – and the leadership support to make adoption stick.

 Governance & Risk